Article at a Glance

 Bottom line: the fish oil industry has a big problem.
 There are serious impurities in many of the top selling brands on the market.

 If you’re still set on supplementing with fish oil, the rest of this post will be devoted to strategies you and your family can use to ensure that your fish oil supplement contains omega-3 fatty acids rather than oxidized and rancid fats.
+If you’re interested in how much, and what type of fats your body is best suited to consuming, check out our custom nutrition plan product.

 The fish oil industry insider interview